Women in music: Clara Schumann

 Clara Schumann (1819–1896) was a German composer and concert pianist who had a 61-year concert career.
 From an early age, she had a one-hour lesson in piano, violin, singing, theory, harmony, composition, and counterpoint.
 In 1830, at age 11, she had become a skilled soloist, and she left on a concert tour of European cities.
 In the late 1830s, she performed to sell-out crowds and glowing reviews.
 Frédéric Chopin described her playing to Franz Liszt, who came to hear one of her concerts and subsequently "praised her extravagantly" in a letter published in the Parisian Revue et Gazette Musicale.
 She was named a Königliche und Kaiserliche Kammervirtuosin (Royal and Imperial Chamber Virtuoso), Austria's highest musical honor.

 She was also instrumental in changing the kind of programs expected of concert pianists.
 In her early career, she played what was then customary, mainly bravura pieces designed to showcase her technique, often in the form of arrangements or variations on popular themes from operas, written by virtuosos such as Thalberg, Herz, or Henselt.
 As it was also customary to play one's own compositions, she included at least one of her own works in every program, works such as her "Variations on a Theme by Bellini" (Op.
 8) and her popular "Scherzo" (Op.
 10).
 Her works include songs, piano pieces, a piano concerto, a piano trio, choral pieces, and three Romances for violin and piano.

+Others

+Additional women composers are listed below by birth year, along with their nationalities.
+Some were also performers; for example, Agnes Tyrrell and Louise Farrenc were noted pianists.
+For a full list, see List of female composers by birth year.